Web update May 2020

 The next stop was just over the Tangarakau Bridge near Joshua Morgan's grave.
 Joshua was a 35 year old pioneer surveyor who died of suspected peritonitis in 1893.
 Rugged and remote bush stood between Joshua and medical assistance and he was buried where he died, working to link Stratford to Taumarunui.

 It's a short two minute bush walk to Joshua's grave, the remains of his wife Anne were also put to rest here in 1953.
-(This photo shows the grave site and Tangarakau Bridge around 1915, 100 years later the bush has regenerated significantly).
+(This photo shows the grave site and Tangarakau Bridge around 1915, over 100 years later the bush has regenerated significantly).
+(There is a long drop toilet here).

 Today, 12km of the Tangarakau Gorge remains unsealed.
 It seems apt in a way as it causes drivers to slow down and maybe ponder how the trip was before tarseal and motorised wheels.
 Another reminder for us of how times have changed was the lone horseman we passed leisurely trotting out the kilometres.

 Our next detour was a 15km drive down Moki Road to the starting point of the track to Mt Damper Falls.
-Note that access to the falls is via private farmland and the track is closed from 1 August - 31 October for lambing, so save yourself the detour during these months.
+Note that access to the falls is via private farmland, the track used to be closed for lambing season but now is only closed to hunters from 1 August - 31 October.

 There are two picnic tables in the paddock at the start of the track and a long drop near the car park.
 It's an easy 20 minute walk through farmland and then down a bush track to see the 74 metre Mt Damper Falls sliding over the bluff.
 Walk down a second set of stairs to see the falls meet the water.
 (If you're a fan of waterfalls check out www.waterfalls.co.nz).

 Back on the highway we made slow progress through the 180 metre long Moki Tunnel looking for fossilised crabs.
 Number of crabs seen?
 Zero.
-The tunnel is known locally as the 'Hobbit's Hole' and was built in the mid 1930's, the floor was lowered in the 1980's to allow access for tall trucks.
+The tunnel is known locally as the 'Hobbit's Hole' and was built in the mid 1930's, the floor was lowered in the 1980's to allow access for tall trucks and trailers.

 Turns out Tangarakau Ghost Town - Camp & Accommodation and Bushlands Holiday Park are one and the same.
-It's a lovely spot to camp and the big green open space is dotted with little cabins.
+It's a lovely camping spot and the big green open space is dotted with little cabins.
 In the camp kitchen there are photos of Tangarakau in the 1920's and early 30's when it was a thriving railway settlement.
 A school photo taken at Tangarakau School in 1926 shows around 100 children.
-(I couldn't find the owners and the Bushlands website doesn't work, but people were staying there so the camp is operating).
+The Bushlands Holiday Park website has a Tangarakau history page, you can also click through to a gallery of images.

 Next stop was the Tahora Saddle, the area was once covered in dense forest but the trees were felled and the forest burnt away to create blocks of land for farming.
 Back Country Accommodation at 7225 Ohura Road is atop a hill and provides splendid views of the surrounding countryside.